vincentrohde/steelcase-iot-client/README.md

 ##### Components

 Components belong into the `src/components` directory and should be placed into their own subdirectory.

-Take a look at this example:
+Each component should come with its own SCSS file.

 ```
 src